 When asked what she would like others to know about the Harvey survivors they serve, Tiffany had this to say:

 “You want people to know that even though this is a different community and people may live differently, some things are the same.
 Everybody wants to be able to take care of their family.”

-Tiffany is a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Tiffany is a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.
 Learn more about the fellowship.